kex-24/kex-24-9/gpt-task.md

-# Galaxy Pets: Collect and Train Your Cosmic Companions

-For this programming assignment in Java, you are stepping into the shoes of a cosmic trainer, embarking on a journey through the universe to collect and train Galaxy Pets.
-These are mythical creatures with unique abilities and attributes that you'll be modeling in Java.
+# Customized Task: Fantasy Creatures of Italy

 ## Deadline
-This assignment is due before the next scheduled class.
+This assignment needs to be submitted before the next class.

 ## Instructions
-For instructions on how to complete and submit this assignment, please refer to the assignments section of the course instructions reachable via [assignments section of our course webpage](https://assignments.example.com).
+For submitting the assignment, follow the instructions provided in the assignments section of the course materials.

 ## Preparation

-- Complete and understand all questions in Module 2: "Exploring Object-Oriented Programming".
+- Please review Module 2: "Looking Inside Classes" from your course material.
-- Access the OLI material through Canvas or directly via [programming course materials](https://programmingmaterials.example.com).
+- Access the OLI material through Canvas or directly from the provided webpage.

-Note: The OLI material and tasks this year may not perfectly align, so it's okay to read ahead if you did not find everything mentioned.

 ## Learning Goals

-The goals for this week include understanding how to:
-- Design Java classes.
-- Implement fields and methods within a class.
-- Utilize the `main` method for testing.
-- Understand the concept of object encapsulation.
-- Manage object interaction within a Java application.

-## Troubleshooting Guide

-1. Browse the [posted questions](https://forum.example.com/issues) related to this week's assignment.
-Are others experiencing the same issue?
-2. If not, create a [New Question](https://forum.example.com/issues/new) with a descriptive title beginning with "Week *x*: *summary of problem*".
-3. Seek out further help at the [weekly help sessions](https://helpsessions.example.com) hosted by our team.

-Collaboration with peers is encouraged, but please avoid sharing exact solutions.

-## Assignment Details

-Your journey through the galactic frontier begins with the creation of unique Galaxy Pets crafted from the essence of cosmic phenomena.
-Dive into this universe by modeling these creatures in Java.
-Let your imagination run wild; perhaps a Starlion with the roar of a collapsing star, or a Nebulupi, a wolf made from the gas of a nebulous cloud.

-### Task 1: Class Creation

-Start by creating a file named `GalaxyPet.java` inside the `src` directory.
-Declare the GalaxyPet class within this file.

-### Task 2: Defining Properties

-Our Galaxy Pets need characteristics.
-Define the following fields within the GalaxyPet class, without assigning any initial values:

-- String name
-- int energyLevel
-- int cosmicPower
-- int speed
-- boolean asleep

-### Task 3: Spawning Galaxy Pets

-In the `main` method of your GalaxyPet class, create and instantiate a "Starlion" with initial values for its characteristics.
-Use the dot operator to set these attributes directly for now.

-### Task 4: Encapsulation with Getters and Setters

-To encapsulate the inner workings of our Galaxy Pets, change the access modifiers of your fields to `private`.
-Then, implement getters and setters for each property.

-### Task 5: Constructing with Constructors

-Implement a constructor for the GalaxyPet class that allows setting all characteristics upon instantiation.
-Create a second pet, "Nebulupi", using this constructor.

-### Task 6: Display Information

-Create a method named `displayInfo` within the GalaxyPet class that prints out all information about the pet to the console.

-### Task 7: The Cosmic Challenge

-Galaxy Pets can challenge each other to cosmic duels.
-Implement a method named `challenge` where one pet can challenge another.
-The outcome will determine which pet gains cosmic power.
-Incorporate simple logic based on your chosen attributes.

-### Task 8: Understanding Scope and Shadowing

-Review examples of scope and variable shadowing provided in the reading materials.
-Be prepared to adjust your implementation if necessary, focusing on proper usage of the `this` keyword.

-## Final Checklist

-- [ ] Created and developed the GalaxyPet class with fields and methods.
-- [ ] Utilized getters and setters for encapsulation.
-- [ ] Implemented constructors for easy object instantiation.
-- [ ] Developed a method displaying a pet's info.
-- [ ] Enabled Galaxy Pets to challenge each other.

-## Bugs and Errors?

-If you encounter any inconsistencies or errors with this assignment, please report them by creating a [New Issue](https://forum.example.com/issues/new) with the title "Week *x* Error: *summary of error here*".
-Contributors identifying bugs will be acknowledged.

-This personalized task should help the student understand the same core programming concepts as the model task, framed around an engaging theme of collecting and training cosmic creatures.
+This task focuses on:
+* Designing and implementing Java classes
+* Working with instance fields
+* Implementing a constructor method
+* Adding getters and setters
+* Utilizing the dot operator
+* Outputting information to the terminal
+* Understanding the `main` method
+* Exploring variable scope and shadowing

+## Assignment Structure

+At the heart of Italy's magical forests, mythical creatures called "Fantasia" roam freely.
+Your mission is to create a digital representation of these creatures using Java.

+### Task 1: Initializing Your Journey
+Start by creating a Java file named `Fantasia.java` inside the `src` folder.
+This file will define the `Fantasia` class.

+In the `main` method of the `Fantasia` class, declare the following variables for a creature called "Azzurro" and assign them appropriate values:
+- `String` name: Azzurro
+- `int` healthPoints: 20
+- `int` strength: 8
+- `int` magic: 10
+- `boolean` isFriendly: true

+Make sure you test your code to verify it works as expected.

+### Task 2: Creating Multiple Creatures
+Try to create two more unique "Fantasia" creatures using the method described above.
+This will help you recognize the impracticality of managing multiple creatures this way, setting the stage for a more elegant solution using objects and classes.

+### Task 3: Introduction to Fields
+Transform the variables into class fields.
+Make sure these fields are declared within the class but outside any methods.

+Inside the `main` method, instantiate a new "Fantasia" object, and then assign values to its fields directly.
+This is a shift from using local variables in the main method to utilizing class fields that represent the creature's attributes.

+### Task 4: Implementing Getters and Setters
+To adhere to good object-oriented design principles, modify the access modifiers of your fields to `private`.
+Then, implement appropriate getters and setters for each field.
+This setup ensures controlled access to the object's state.

+### Task 5: Using a Constructor
+Refine your creature creation process by introducing a constructor method.
+This method should allow you to specify the creature's attributes when the object is instantiated.

+Replace previous object initializations in the `main` method with calls to this new constructor.
+This change should demonstrate the utility of constructor methods for initializing object state.

+### Task 6: Adding More Creatures
+With the constructor in place, add two more creatures to showcase the improved process of creating and initializing objects.

+### Task 7: Displaying Creature Information
+Implement a method named `printInfo()` that outputs the creature's details to the console.
+This method will enhance how you present information about the creatures.

+### Task 8: Creature Interactions
+Add functionality that allows creatures to interact with each other.
+For example, implement a method that simulates a friendly encounter between two creatures and prints the details of their interaction.
+You may customize the interaction as you see fit.

+### Task 9: Explore Variable Shadowing
+Examine and understand the concept of variable shadowing.
+Consider scenarios where local variables may obscure class fields and how to resolve such conflicts using `this` keyword.

+## Submission Checklist
+- Create the `Fantasia` class with proper attributes.
+- Implement getters and setters for class attributes.
+- Introduce a constructor method for initializing new objects.
+- Utilize the constructor for creating new "Fantasia" creatures.
+- Display creature information with the `printInfo()` method.
+- Simulate and print details of creature interactions.
+- Understand and address variable shadowing implications.

+## Additional Notes
+If you encounter any issues or have questions, feel free to post on the course discussion board or reach out during lab sessions.

+Remember, this assignment is a stepping stone toward mastering Java's object-oriented features.
+Enjoy your journey through the magical woods of Italy and the fascinating world of programming!